 REAL SCIENCE – would be what a dog is most suited (evolved) to eating, that would be meat.
 In the dog food world, much ‘science’ is misappropriated to confuse the owner into believing that grains have a great scientific reason for being added to dog food, rather than a commercial reason.

 “Natural Digestive enzymes” – their research suggests that 63% of owners of dogs were interested in dog food that contains these things.
-Of course people can buy ‘digestive enzymes’ to add to dog food too, but if you use meat in a dogs diet, or meat based dog treats, you don’t need to add digestive enzymes as a dogs digestive system easily breaks meat down.
-If your has long term issues in eating 100% meat products it may have a genuine medical issue that needs vet intervention and medication.
+Of course, people can buy ‘digestive enzymes’ to add to dog food too, but if you use meat in a dogs diet, or meat based dog treats, you don’t need to add digestive enzymes as a dog’s digestive system easily breaks meat down.
+If you have long term issues in eating 100% meat products it may have a genuine medical issue that needs vet intervention and medication.

-What is healthy dog treats or healthy dog food?
+What is a healthy dog treats or healthy dog food?

-The point of this statement is the line ” most consumers feel that pleasing pets should take a backseat to picking healthy fare”.
-100% meat dried as a dog treat, of almost any variety pleases the vast majority of dogs.
+The point of this statement is the line ” most consumers feel that pleasing pets should take a backseat to pick healthy fare”.
+100% meat dried as a dog treat, of almost any variety, pleases the vast majority of dogs.
 If you use meat based dog treats there is no difference between pleasing and satisfying a dog and picking healthy fare.
-It is bizarre that this quote is set up like you have to chose one or the other !
+It is bizarre that this quote is set up like you have to choose one or the other!

-I welcome the day when advances in human science and medicine creates additives that truly extend a humans life, and they can be filtered down to the dog world.
-But until genuine science with very high repeatable results occur, the best thing we can all do for our dogs is feed them more meat.
-NATURAL (meat) still out ranks pseudo science any day.
+I welcome the day when advances in human science and medicine create additives that truly extend a humans life, and they can be filtered down to the dog world.
+But until genuine science with very high repeatable results occurs, the best thing we can all do for our dogs is to feed them more meat.
+NATURAL (meat) still outranks pseudoscience any day.